wout/chronology.js/README.md

 A micro JavaScript library for adding undo/redo functionality to apps.

-Chronology.js does not have any dependencies.

-Chronology.js is licensed under the terms of the MIT License.
+Chronology.js does not have any dependencies and is licensed under the terms of the MIT License.

 ## Usage